passmarked/browser/README.md

 To use the library we need a browser instance we can connect to.
 As of writing this (6 May 2017) `--headless` is only available in Canary along with most of the required features to run the library.
 So first download and install [Chrome Canary](https://www.google.com/chrome/browser/canary.html).

-> Different Operating Systems will install the executable to seperate locations (unless done manually).
+> Different Operating Systems will install the executable to separate locations (unless done manually).
 On Mac OS (by default) this is `/Applications/Google\ Chrome\ Canary.app/Contents/MacOS/Google\ Chrome\ Canary`

 Then run using: